Do you have a small living space? Does your dining room feel cramped already and you’re wondering how on earth you’ll fit a high chair in there too?

 One of the best folding high chairs on the market is the Graco SwiftFold.
 With three different reclining positions, you’ll be able to use this high chair months longer than you would for chairs that don’t recline.

-This thing is so easy to fold up, and I love that you can do it with one hand — that makes it super easy for multitasking moms.
+This thing is so easy to fold up, and we love that you can do it with one hand — that makes it super easy for multitasking moms.
 The chair doesn’t take up much closet space, so it’s a good option for those of us who don’t have a lot of storage to spare.

 From a safety standpoint, it’s great that this has the option to use a five-point harness.